kaykay-dv/pocketsearch/README.md

 print(pocket_search.search(text="hello")[0].text)
 Hello World !

+Be ware that the search methods limits results to 10 by default.
+Results are ordered by the rank of the search result which is calculated by the FTS extension in sqlite and showing how relevant a document is to a given query.

 ```

+## AND/OR queries

 The FTS5 engines supports AND/OR queries.
 By
 default they are disabled in the API, if you want to make boolean